Install Docker Composemkdir-p~/.docker/cli-plugins/curl-SLhttps://github.com/docker/compose/releases/download/v2.3.3/docker-compose-linux-x86_64-o~/.docker/cli-plugins/docker-composechmod+x~/.docker/cli-plugins/docker-composesudochown $USER /var/run/docker.sock# Verify that Docker Compose is install

 Install Docker Compose by running the following commands:

-# Verify that Docker Compose is installed
+# Install Docker Composemkdir-p~/.docker/cli-plugins/curl-SLhttps://github.com/docker/compose/releases/download/v2.3.3/docker-compose-linux-x86_64-o~/.docker/cli-plugins/docker-composechmod+x~/.docker/cli-plugins/docker-composesudochown $USER /var/run/docker.sock# Verify that Docker Compose is installeddockercomposeversion

 Step 2: